 How are you praising God by your actions?
 How are you working backward everyday from the celebration of your life?

-Elizabeth McBride is trying to stop writing blog entries after going to funerals.
-And she is the director for intergenerational programs and editor of Café.
+Elizabeth McBride is the director for intergenerational digital engagement and editor of Café.